 Google Analytics offers webmasters small and large a valuable tool.
-The ability to monitor your websites data is crucial to success, and Google Analytics offers everything you need.
+The ability to monitor the data of your website is crucial to success, and Google Analytics offers everything you need.
 The main problem; many webmasters are not using the information correctly and are wasting time looking at the wrong numbers.
 Below is a more refined approach for using Google Analytics to meet your specific goals.
 Using these simple tips, you should become a master of your own website analytics in no time.

 Every set of metrics you evaluate should be viewed as both local and long-term values.
 Google Analytics displays the past 30 days as a default.
 This is ideal for checking on recent changes, but spanning out to 3-6 months will help you get a better handle on larger trends.
 Take the time to study the growth patterns of your website, and make changes in your marketing plan where needed.

 If your website has been around a while, it is a good idea to look back for an entire year to develop the best trend results.

 It is great to know how many visitors your website has had over the past 30 days, but better to know what they are doing while there.

 Pay close attention to the visitor details, such as the entrance, bounce rate and exit percentage.

 Entrances list the number of visitors who entered your website from a specific page.
 This is a very important piece of information when working on our marketing campaign strategies.

 The bounce rate and exit percentage show you when visitors left, and where they were when they did so.
 It is important to pay close attention to the bounce rate.
 If visitors are leaving immediately after landing on a specific page, that page may need some serious attention.
 That one page could be preventing traffic from continuing on deeper into your website.